sahib/rmlint/doc/rmlint.1.rst

 **-w --with-color** (*default*) **/ -W --no-with-color**

     Use color escapes for pretty output or disable them.
     If you pipe `rmlints` output to a file -W is assumed.
-(TODO: Implement)

 **-q --confirm-settings / -Q --no-confirm-settings** (*default*)